skyfielders/python-skyfield/Contrib.rst

  * `Creating some Python doc <https://github.com/ozialien/python-skyfield/blob/readme_collaboration/Contrib.rst#creating-some-python-documention>`_
 * **Using Skyfield;** reporting bugs and patches into the issue tracker.  `Creating an Issue/and/or/patch <https://github.com/ozialien/python-skyfield/blob/readme_collaboration/Contrib.rst#creating-an-issue-in-the-issue-trackerlink>`_
 * **Posting your patches** into the comments off an issue.  `Creating and Submitting a patch <https://github.com/ozialien/python-skyfield/blob/readme_collaboration/Contrib.rst#creating-and-submitting-a-patch>`_
+* ** Becoming a core committer** Committing patches so often you have direct access to the repository

 Creating a HOWTO
 ----------------